angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Remove First Element from Array in Python

-To remove the first element from an array in Python, you can use various methods, depending on the type of array you are working with.
+There are several ways to remove the first element from an array in Python.
 Here are a few examples:

 1. Removing the first element of a standard Python list using slicing: